The GNU C++ Iostream Library

 Flush the C

-streams stdout
+stdio streams stdout and stderr after

 each output operation (for programs that mix C and C++ output conventions).